kswedberg/dotfiles/docs/apps-3rd-party.md

 * Navigate to `Contents/MacOS/` and double-click the file in there.
 * When the Confirmation prompt appears, click ok

+## Sequel Ace

+* Old machine: Export connections (bottom left statusbar item) to `~/Documents/Settings/Sequel Ace`
+* New machine: Import connections from same place

+## elasticvue

+* Export/back up config from old machine and import into new

+## SSH Tunnel Manager

+* Note to self: See connections in Notes.app

 ## iTerm

 ### General Preferences